norihiro/obs-h8819-source/README.md

 After install, you need to set permission to capture raw packets.
 For example,
 ```
-sudo chmod og+rw /dev/bpf1
+sudo chmod og+rw /dev/bpf0
 ```
-Note that `bpf1` should be adjusted depending on your ethernet device to capture.
+Note that `bpf0` in the example should be adjusted depending on your system and usage.
-To get the BPF device name, replace `en` with `bpf` in your ethernet device name.

 ## Log file
 This plugin will periodically output log lines like below.